fssoc/fssoc.github.io/about.md

 <p class="lead">Free Software Society</p>

-We’re a bunch of likeminded folk who like to learn to use and develop Free Software (FS).
+We’re a bunch of like-minded folk who like to learn to use and develop Free Software (FS).

 <strong>So, what’s Free Software?</strong>